21st Century School commencing in Dubbo in 2018

 Along with Ms Randell, The Academy is governed by a board of directors consisting of dedicated local business and community leaders who are passionate about seeing Dubbo become a nationally recognised leader in primary and secondary education.

-Beyond 2018, the Academy will grow to include Years 7-12, including the International Baccalaureate, and in the future will look to provide boarding facilities for students from further afield.
+Beyond 2018, the Academy will grow to include Years 7-12, and in the future will look to provide boarding facilities for students from further afield.

 The school is now accepting enrolments for Years 3-6 in 2018 - visit the enrolments page for more information.